Sacred Encounters at Rydal Hall: FAQs

-Soak in nature, celebrate and give thanks for the goodness in the world, and gather as community in the beautiful surroundings of Rydal Hall.
+Immerse yourself in nature, celebrate, give thanks and gather with others in the beautiful surroundings of Rydal Hall.

 When and where do we meet?